ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/01-motivation.md

 <!-- This should be a new section since its not about motivation anymore. -->

+## Core concepts

-Most subjects in this book fall into one of four categories:
+The subjects in this book mostly fall into one of four categories:

 Data structures
 :   A data structure describes how we can *organise* our data so that it can be retrieved and updated efficiently.
     We explain the fundamental ideas of various data structures, and present the most common implementations.
+    Examples of data structures are *arrays* and *linked lists*.

 Abstract data types
 :   An abstract data type (ADT) decribes the *capabilities* of a data structure.